1.888.805.2003 info@irishtoursforyou.com

 Complimentary airport transfers will be provided as follows:

-• Complimentary transfers are available until 12:00 PM only.
-Guests arriving this time are kindly requested to arrange their own transportation.
+• Arrival Day: Complimentary transfers are available until 12:00 PM only.
+Guests arriving after 12:00 PM are kindly requested to arrange their own transportation.

-• Complimentary transfers will be available throughout the day to accommodate varying flight schedules.
+• Departure Day: Complimentary transfers will be available throughout the day to accommodate varying flight schedules.

 Day 2: Overnight BelfastDay 2: Overnight Belfast